-Woman reportedly assaulted by ex-boyfriend - The Vicksburg Post
+Woman reportedly assaulted by ex-boyfriend who is wanted by police - The Vicksburg Post

-Woman reportedly assaulted by ex-boyfriend
+Woman reportedly assaulted by ex-boyfriend who is wanted by police

 A Vicksburg woman was reportedly the victim of a violent breaking and entering at the hands of her ex-boyfriend.